098devendrasharma/SQL-L-1/README.md

 SELECT country FROM customers WHERE first\_name \= 'David';

 finds David’s country.
 The outer query then retrieves all customers with that country.
-The inner query runs first and returns a value used by the outer WHERE clause[\[8\]](https://www.geeksforgeeks.org/sql/nested-queries-in-sql/#:~:text=A%20nested%20query%20,easier%20to%20read%20and%20maintain).
+The inner query runs first and returns a value used by the outer WHERE clause.
 If the inner query returns multiple rows, you can use operators like IN, ANY, or ALL (e.g. country IN (subquery)).

 **Practice Question:** In a table salaries(emp\_id, salary), find employees whose salary is above the average salary.